Courtney Nevin: Senior

 In September 2019, Nevin was called up for a training camp of Australia's senior team, ahead of their friendlies against Chile.
 The camp took place during her studies for the HSC and she said she felt both excited and scared to train alongside her heroes.
 In June 2021, Nevin was called up for the first time for a senior international match squad, when Tony Gustavsson selected her in his 25-player squad for friendlies against Denmark and Sweden.
 She found out she was called-up while watching television with her friend and team-mate Kyra Cooney-Cross.
 She made her debut in the first match against Denmark, coming on as a substitute in the second half of the 3–2 defeat.

 In June 2021, Nevin was called up as a travelling reserve player to Australia's 2020 Olympics squad.
 Subsequently, due to the COVID-19 pandemic, FIFA confirmed a change for the 2020 Olympics, allowing all 22 players to be available on the roster, with 18 being named for each match.

-At the Tokyo 2020 Olympics, the Matildas advanced to the quarter-finals with one victory and a draw in the group play.
+At the Tokyo 2020 Olympics (delayed to July-August 2021), the Matildas advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals they beat Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.

-Full details.
+In July 2023, Nevin was named as part of Australia's 23-woman squad for the 2023 FIFA Women's World Cup, held in Australia and New Zealand.
+Nevin scored her maiden goal for the Matildas in an away friendly 1–2 win against Wales on 25 October 2025 in Cardiff.